 Graduate from your AABI-accredited aeronautical university with a 3.0 GPA in your major

 Serve as a certified flight instructor at your school for at least 500 hours of dual given

 Attend the jet transition course (as applicable)

-If you are a student at Embry-Riddle Aeronautical University - Daytona , Embry-Riddle Aeronautical University - Prescott , University of North Dakota , Jacksonville University , Auburn University , Bridgewater State University or Interamerican University of Puerto Rico , you can apply and interview as early as your sophomore year of college.
-The University Gateway Program continues to evolve and additional AABI-accredited schools will be added over time.
+If you are a student at Embry-Riddle Aeronautical University - Daytona , Embry-Riddle Aeronautical University - Prescott , University of North Dakota , Jacksonville University , Auburn University , Bridgewater State University or Interamerican University of Puerto Rico , you can apply and interview while still in college.
+The University Gateway Program continues to evolve and additional AABI-accredited schools may be added over time.

 The University Gateway Program has proven to be an invaluable resource to current and future pilots, its partner schools, JetBlue, Cape Air , ExpressJet and the entire industry.
 In partnering with JetBlue to pioneer this acclaimed program, Cape Air has been at the forefront of defining a sure path to personal and professional success for future aviators.
 The University Gateway Program is widely regarded across the industry for professional pilot development.
 Pilots in this program can count on continuous feedback from dedicated mentors at JetBlue and Cape Air as they practice their craft and work towards their goals.
 As Cape Air Captains, pilots gain invaluable command experience and continuously hone their skills at an organization that shares JetBlue’s entrepreneurial spirit and passion.
 At Cape Air we are dedicated to our team members and the communities we serve, a philosophy expressed through our company mantra, MOCHA HAGoTDI, which stands for “Make Our Customers Happy And Have A Good Time Doing It.”

 How to Apply

-Be a sophomore, junior or senior at one of our partner universities with a minimum 3.0 GPA in your major
+Be a junior, senior or CFI at one of our partner universities with a minimum 3.0 GPA in your major